 “States’ efforts to address homeland security vulnerabilities and needs are most often long-term projects that will require many years to complete.
 For example, creating an interoperable communications network is a complicated, expensive, and lengthy process,” said the Senators.
 “Multi-year planning is critical for states to develop a successful prevention and response strategy.
 A predictable level of state grant funding each year will allow states to plan and budget in order to meet the most difficult preparedness needs.”

-Highlights of the Collins-Lieberman legislation: authorizes $2.93 billion for homeland security grants to states; requires 25 percent of overall funding to be spent on prevention; doubles threat-based funding; allocates a majority of funding to states and regions with highest risk, threat and vulnerabilities; establishes a sliding scale baseline minimum to ensure that states with greater population and population density receive a bigger baseline and that every state receives at least .55% of appropriated funds; instructs DHS Secretary to establish essential capabilities to tie each dollar spent to the unique risk and preparedness needs of states and localities; requires greater input from local first responders; imposes tough new accountablity measures – such as an independent audit and new reporting requirements and bench marks – to prevent homeland security dollars from being spent inefficiently.
-Summaries of the Collins-Lieberman first responder funding formula amendment are attached below.
+Highlights of the Collins-Lieberman legislation: authorizes $2.93 billion for state grant programs, which would restore funding to the FY04 level; 25-percent of overall funds go to prevention; doubles threat-based funding; allocates a majority of funding to states and regions with highest risk, threat and vulnerabilities; establishes a sliding scale baseline minimum to ensure that states with greater population and population density receive a bigger baseline and that every state receives at least .55% of appropriated funds; instructs DHS Secretary to establish essential capabilities to tie each dollar spent to the unique risk and preparedness needs of states and localities; requires greater input from local first responders; imposes tough new accountablity measures – such as an independent audit and new reporting requirements and bench marks – to prevent homeland security dollars from being spent inefficiently.
+A full summary of the Collins-Lieberman first responder funding formula amendment is available at: http://hsgac.senate.gov/_files/homelandamendmentsummary.pdf.

 “Much of the front-line responsibility for homeland security has fallen squarely on the shoulders of our State and local officials and the more than nine million first responders nationwide.
 They deserve the equipment, training, planning, input, and stability that our legislation provides,” said the Senators in a joint statement.
 “Communities across America have risen to this challenge and developed scores of innovative homeland security strategies.
 This legislation will help ensure that all states achieve a baseline level of essential capabilities.
 At the same time, it directs resources toward states and localities that are at elevated levels of risk and vulnerability.
 In addition, our legislation requires greater input from first responders, allows greater flexibility for states and localities to put the funds to the best use, and establishes strong accountability measures to ensure that homeland security dollars are spent wisely.”